-Title Three Strategic New / Describe Need: Year Plan 2022 Vacant / Plan Goal/ Obj.
-Modified / Goal Temporary 1)Basic Needs New Coordinator 2)Case Manager New This position will be responsible for providing on- going support to students, including connecting them with on-campus and off campus resources.
-3) Functional New This position will be responsible for tracking data so Specialist/Business we can utilize these results when writing for grants, System Analyst reporting into our PRP's and annual reports.
+Title Three Year Plan Goal Strategic Plan 2022 Goal/ Obj.
+New / Vacant / Modified / Temporary Describe Need: 1)Basic Needs Coordinator New Increasing demands for basic needs services and resources by students.
+Additional programs and operations require staffing.
+2)Case Manager New This position will be responsible for providing on-going support to students, including connecting them with oncampus and off campus resources.
+3) Functional Specialist/ Business System Analyst (BSA) New This position will be responsible for tracking data so we can utilize these results when writing for grants, reporting into our PRP's and annual reports.
 Additionally, this position can create queries and run reports for our office through PeopleSoft.
-4)Staff Assistants at New This position will be responsible for producing activity 3 new sites cards and benefits, helping with Farmer's Market and food distribution and assisting with general Student Life and Leadership question.
-5) Dean of Student New This position will be responsible for HigherEd Life & Leadership responsibilites such as student conduct and will · oversee the Office of Student Life & Leadership 6) Student Activities New This position will assist the Student Activities Admin Assistant Coordinator with hosting and promoting evening activities.
-They will also assist with developing ideas for student retention and engagement. • • section.
-110 i4'a Ctrot onic Oc nt Dogoviko wood and identify if the Ear and item assisses Resource Un Thi Yea Pla Go ar ın Strate Plan 2022 Goal/ Obj. (\$\$ For each item, assign a PRIORITY number (1 = most important, 2= next important, and so on) across ALL of your Technology, Equipment, or Other Resource Requests.
-1)PAT Integrate into our system with PeopleSoft for tracking purposes 2) 3) IENT (Other than technology) ully complete this section.
-If not, skip t Resource Three Year Plan Goal Strat Plan Goal Cost (\$\$\$) Describe need: For each item, assign a PRIORITY number (1 = most important, 2= next important, and so on) across ALL of your Technology, Equipment, or Other Resource Requests 1) Laptop \$1,000 - 2,500 Utilize laptop to be mobile on our various campuses for meetings, student activity cards, oasis inputting and promotional materials 2) Smart Board \$1,500 - \$6,500 3) Photobooth \$2,500 The photobooth will be used for student activities and promotion for the event • • OTHER RESOURCES If you are re CHEERS!!!
-OURCES not described above, please fully comp lete this section.
-If not, Resource Three Year Plan Goal egic 2022 / Obj.
-Cost (\$\$\$) Describe need: For each item, assign a PRIORITY number (1 = most important, 2= next important, and so on) across ALL of your Technology, Equipment, or Other Resource Requests 1) Lawn outside of The lawn will be utilized as a space for students to interact and hangout as an outdoor common area. • outdoor common area.
+4)Staff Assistants at 3 new sites New This position will be responsible for producing activity cards and benefits, helping with Farmer's Market and food distribution and assisting with general Student Life and Leadership operations and questions.
+5) Dean of Student Life & Leadership Modify: Reclassify the Director position in alignment with duties already responsible for while overseeing operations and serving in a Dean capacity for the Office of Student Life & Leadership 6) Student Activities Staff Assistant (evenings and all locations) New This position will assist the Student Activities Coordinator with hosting and promoting evening activities at all locations.
+They will also assist with developing ideas for student retention and engagement.
+They will assist

+ASG and clubs as well with a responsibilities.
+TECHNLOGY If you are re section. questing TECHI NOLOG Y, please fully complete this section.
+If not, skip to the next resource Resource Unit's Three Year F Goal Plan 2 Strategic Plan 1022 Soal/ Obj. (\$\$\$) Describe need and identify if the technology need will require: 1) extra wireless access, 2) integration with existing technology (hardware and software such as PeopleSoft), and/or 3) operational maintenance and support.
+For each item, assign a PRIORITY number (1 = most important, 2= next important, and so on) across ALL of your Technology, Equipment, or Other Resource Requests.
+1)PAT Integrate into our system with PeopleSoft for tracking purposes Nequests.
+2) 31 1 3) please fu IENT (Other than technology) Illy complete this section.
+If not, skip to Resource Three Year Plan Goal Cost (\$\$\$) Describe need: For each item, assign a PRIORITY number (1 = most important, 2= next important, and so on) across ALL of your Technology, Equipment, or Other Resource Requests 1) Laptop \$1,000 - 2,500 Utilize laptop to be mobile on our various campuses for meetings, student activity cards, oasis inputting and promotional materials 2) Smart Board \$1,500 - \$6,500 Smart Board in new SEAL Center for clubs to interact, host meetings and stream movie series 3) Photobooth \$2,500 The photobooth will be used for student activities and promotion for the event 1 ı OTHER RESOURCES ı If you are re CHEERS!!!
+URCES I not described above, please fully comp elete this section.
+If not, Resource Three Year Plan Goal Cost (\$\$\$) Describe need: For each item, assign a PRIORITY number (1 = most important, 2= next important, and so on) across ALL of your Technology, Equipment, or Other Resource Requests 1) Lawn outside of One Stop Shop & \$1000 The lawn will be utilized as a space for students to interact and hangout as an outdoor common area.